mlh758/Blog/content/blog/dual-writes.md

 and the search index says X = 2.

 You could mitigate some ordering problems with [Lamport Timestamps](https://en.wikipedia.org/wiki/Lamport_timestamp) created in the primary database but only if the updates cause no side effects in the secondary systems.
 It may also not be clear where your transaction boundaries are in sufficiently messy code.
-You may end up eunqueueing jobs in the middle of a large transaction that gets rolled back.
+You may end up enqueing jobs in the middle of a large transaction that gets rolled back.
 Now you have emitted events for an operation that never occurred.
 Even if you get the transaction boundaries right, the potential for data loss just gets bigger if that job with the accumulated events then falls on the floor.